Floris Visser

 Floris Visser (born 1983) is a Dutch opera director and arts administrator.
-He is considered one of the leading talents in a new generation of opera directors, and the former artistic director of the Dutch opera company Opera Trionfo.
-Visser works in renowned opera houses such as the Bolshoi Theatre Moscow, Zürich Opera House, Dutch National Opera, Glyndebourne Festival Opera & Internationale Händelfestspiele Karlsruhe.
+As an internationally acclaimed and award-winning director, he is considered one of the leading talents of his generation.
+Visser works in renowned opera houses such as Glyndebourne Festival Opera, Zürich Opera House, the Bolshoi Theatre Moscow, the Royal Danish Opera, Dutch National Opera & the Internationale Händelfestspiele.
+He holds professorships at several prominent institutes for the arts.

-Education
+Early life and education

 Born in Amsterdam, The Netherlands, Floris Visser performed on the theatre stage from a very early age.
 During his years at elementary and high school he was trained as an actor, singer and classical pianist.
 Following his studies at the Gymnasium, he attended the Theatre Academy of Maastricht, where he was educated as an actor and director.
 After graduating at the Maastricht Theatre Academy in 2006, he went on to study classical singing at the Royal Conservatory of The Hague.
 While still a student there, he was appointed Professor of drama and dramaturgy at the Royal Conservatory, and served as assistant director at Dutch National Opera Academy and for Willy Decker at Dutch National Opera.